conestack/yafowil.documentation/docs-source/introduction.rst

 Tired of inventing widgets again and again after switching the Python framework YAFOWIL is intentionally written framework-independent.
 By just feeding it with configuration it can be used and extended in most of existing python web frameworks.
-Zope, Pyramid, Django and Flask are hot candidates.
+Zope, Pyramid, Django, Flask, CherryPy and similar are candidates.

 Another common problem with form libs is a non-unique look and feel of the available widget collection.
 YAFOWIL tries to provide some useful addon widgets